TheYuriG/blog_lessons/discord_create_channels/README.md

 > interaction.options.getString('rolecolor') ??
 > undefined; (lines 79 to 82)_

-If you noticed that we mention that _customrolecolor_ overrides _rolecolor_ on line 56, this is the reason why.
-Since a single role can't have two colors, we need to prioritize one of the inputs over the other and since it takes more effort to find a custom RGB hex code, we will assume that the user would rather use that color instead, in case they picked a _rolecolor_ by mistake (or intentionally, since some users enjoy trying to break things just because they can).
-Here we use the [Javascript Nullish Coalescing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) operator "??" to check if the user provided any custom value.
+If you noticed that we mention that `customrolecolor` overrides `rolecolor` on line 56, this is the reason why.
+Since a single role can't have two colors, we need to prioritize one of the inputs over the other and since it takes more effort to find a custom RGB hex code, we will assume that the user would rather use that color instead, in case they picked a `rolecolor` by mistake (or intentionally, since some users enjoy trying to break things just because they can).
+Here we use the [Javascript Nullish Coalescing](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) operator `??` to check if the user provided any custom value.
 If they didn't, then we check if they picked one of Discord's standard colors.
-If they also didn't, then we set the color as _undefined_, so a colorless role can be created as the default fallback.
+If they also didn't, then we set the color as `undefined`, so a colorless role can be created as the default fallback.

 > _color: chosenRoleColor, (line 91)_

-Finally, we use either the _customrolecolor_ or the _rolecolor_ or _undefined_ to set the color (or no color) for the role we will be creating.
+Finally, we use either the `customrolecolor` or the `rolecolor` or `undefined` to set the color (or no color) for the role we will be creating.

 Now we have a role and the role can have a color, but what's the use of a role that no one possesses?
 Let's grant this role to some users.